-The thesis needs to be a clear statement.
+The thesis needs to be a concise statement.
 It usually (but not always) appears in the introductory paragraph of the essay.
-Sometimes the "clear statement" has to be figured out by the reader, and may times it is simply written in the introductory paragraph.

 The ideal thesis (like the topic) will be neither too broad nor too narrow for the compass of your essay.
 A 3000-word essay will have a more complex argument, and correspondingly a more complex thesis, than an essay of 600 words.
 One of the most common problems with essays is that they are based on a thesis that is too obvious to be worth arguing--a truism.
 Here are some examples of possible theses: